-Because Scottsdale and Phoenix are located in the desert, the peak season for both play and rates is going to be different than at golf courses in the northern U.S. or in the eastern U.S.
+Because Scottsdale and Phoenix are located in the desert, the peak season for both play and rates is going to be different from golf courses in the northern or eastern U.S.

-While non-golfers typically enjoy four weather seasons here -- (1) mild winter, (2) spring, (3) summer and (4) omigosh it's hot -- generally speaking, there are also four seasons for golfers:
+While non-golfers typically enjoy four weather seasons here—(1) mild winter, (2) spring, (3) summer, and (4) oh my gosh it's hot—generally speaking, there are also four seasons for golfers:

 - December - March: peak season.
 This is when rates are the highest and the courses should be in their best condition.
 There may be frost delays for a.m. tee times, especially in January and February.
 While it may not seem terribly cold to people who are visiting from other regions, it does get below freezing in the Arizona desert at night and having people drive on and play on frozen ground damages the course.

 - April - May: transition to summer.
 Green fees at golf courses may change dramatically during these months as the weather starts to warm up and our winter visitors leave for cooler parts.
 Toward the end of April, we typically begin to see temperatures approaching or surpassing the 100-degree mark.